 First Study.
-This study focused on testing e-newsletter usability in subscribing, unsubscribing, and maintaining the user’s account.
-It was primarily done in a laboratory setting (with other parts being done through phone calls).
+This study tested e-newsletter usability in subscribing, unsubscribing, and maintaining the user’s account.
+It was primarily done in a laboratory setting (with other parts done through phone calls).
 Researchers observed subjects as they read e-newsletters and tried to subscribe and unsubscribe.

 Second Study.
-This was a remote study that detailed the users’ experience receiving and reading e-newsletters that they’d already subscribed to on their own initiative.
-A total of 101 newsletters were studied over a four-week period, 65% of which were of personal interest, and 40% were for business purposes.
+This remote study detailed the users’ experience receiving and reading e-newsletters they’d already subscribed to on their initiative.
+One hundred one newsletters were studied over four weeks, 65% of which were of personal interest, and 40% were for business purposes.
 The 5% that overlapped these categories were counted twice.

 Third Study.
 This study used an eye tracker to record where users looked when they looked at Web sites, tried to subscribe and unsubscribe, checked their e-mail inboxes, and read their e-newsletters.
 Also, the researchers compared Real Simple Syndication (RSS) feeds to e-newsletters and observed participants in their offices during a normal workday to learn how newsletters and news feeds are used in a demanding, information-rich environment.
 The results of this study are both interesting and useful to anyone who either has or is contemplating an e-newsletter for their business.